ByMyBootstraps/activation-steering/README.md

 The observation that a single activation steering vector can be used to modulate the model's dishonesty in the two contexts doesn't necessarily mean that it encodes anything to do with dishonesty, per se.
 It could encode some other thing that incidentally leads to dishonesty such as, say, attending heavily to previous word choice.

-If steering vectors are robustly predictive, that suggests that, in practice, sycophancy tends to arise for the same reason in diverse situations (namely because its intermediate activations pointed towards that direction).
+However, if steering vectors are robustly predictive, that suggests that sycophancy tends to arise for the same reason in diverse situations (namely because the models intermediate activations encode the target of sycophantic outputs).

 That would suggest that they represent something closer to a general optimization target than a specific structural feature which happens to lead to sycophancy.

 To that end, I: